zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 2. Select **Hide Profile** to hide it from the CICS view.

-3. To add the profile back, click the **+** button and select the profile from the quick pick list.
+3. To unhide the profile, click the **+** button and select the profile from the quick pick list.

    ![Zowe CICS Explorer hide profiles](../images/ze-cics/hide-profile.gif)